Barickman twins are 3-Sport athletes

-The Barickman twins, Abbi and Maddi, are savoring every minute of their senior season of basketball at Geneseo High School.
+The Barickman twins, Abbi and Maddi, savored every minute of their senior season of basketball at Geneseo High School.

 And if current guidelines from the pandemic remain in place, they will also get to experience their other two sports – volleyball and track.